AVIAN INFLUENZA OUTBREAK IN A GROUP OF CATS AT THE ANIMAL CARE CENTER IN MANHATTAN

 If you recently adopted a cat from the Animal Care Center in Manhattan and the cat has any kind of respiratory disease or lethargy, please contact us immediately.

 Leptospirosis is a bacteria that is spread in the urine of rats, mice, raccoons and infected dogs.
 It causes sudden kidney and/or liver failure in dogs that is life threatening.
-Leptospirosis is one of the few diseases that can be contagious to a human.
-Due to the danger to the dog and the person living with the dog, we are advising that all dogs be vaccinated for leptospirosis.
+Leptospirosis is one of the few diseases that can be contagious to humans.
+Unfortunately, there are large populations of rats in New York City which can harbor this deadly bacteria.
+Due to the danger this disease poses to dogs and their owners, we are advising that all dogs be vaccinated for leptospirosis.
 Please check your dog's vaccination records and make sure she/he is vaccinated against leptospirosis.

 We are happy to answer any questions you may have or to vaccinate your pets against this pathogen.
 Please contact us at 212-274-1700 to make an appointment or if you have any questions.